debate-map/app/README.md

 		* 2.2.4\) For the persistent-volumes and persistent-volume-claims, due the same thing: comment out its "finalizers", then delete like normal.
 	* 2.3\) Rerun the tilt-up script.
 	* 2.4\) EDIT: After doing the above, the issue still remains :(.
 Based on my reading, the above "should" fix it, but it hasn't.
 For now, I'm resolving this issue by just completely resetting the cluster. (with "Computing nodes" option set to "Keep and reinstall nodes" -- the "Delete nodes" option appears to not be necessary)
+* 3\) In some cases, when pushing a new pod version to your k8s cluster, the pod will fail to be added, with the message `0/1 nodes are available: 1 node(s) had taint {node.kubernetes.io/disk-pressure: }, that the pod didn't tolerate.`
+	* 3.1\) One approach which has worked for me (there's probably a lighter solution though): `docker system prune`

 </details>